Introduction to Programming – A Practical Approach

 Datatype and Variables

-What is Variable and Datatype
+What are Variable and Datatype?

 Strong, Loose and Duck-typed Languages